bogosj/rdo-lobby-selector/README.md

 # rdo-lobby-selector

+**Note:**: This program makes a BIG assumption that your game is installed at C:\Program Files\Epic Games\RedDeadRedemption2.
+If it's not, this will not work.
+I welcome PRs to fix this.

 First, click the green "<> Code" button above and select "Download ZIP".
 Right click that file and choose to extract all files to a folder.

 To run the program, right click on the file named "rdo-lobby-selector.ps1" inside this folder and select "Run with PowerShell".